Forms and Instructions Calendars Appellate Division

 No. Filing a notice of appeal does not stop the lower court proceeding from going forward.
 See Motions and Orders to Show Cause for further information on how to seek a stay.

-No. The court’s rules provide that all briefs, motions, affirmations, and other papers will be deemed filed in this court only as of the time they are actually received by the clerk and that they must be accompanied by proof of service upon all necessary parties pursuant to CPLR 2l03 (22 NYCRR 730.3[b]).
+No. The court’s rules provide that all briefs, motions, affirmations, and other papers will be deemed filed in this court only as of the time they are actually received by the clerk and that they must be accompanied by proof of service upon all necessary parties pursuant to CPLR 2l03 (22 NYCRR 730.2[c]).

 You may also stipulate with all other parties involved in the appeal for an extension of time to perfect your appeal.
 The stipulation must include language indicating that the stay shall continue.
-All stipulations are subject to court approval.

 No. The parties may not add anything new to a record or brief which was not considered by the Judge in the court where their case originated.

 Yes.
 If an appeal or an underlying action or proceeding is wholly or partially settled, or if any issues are wholly or partially rendered academic, or if any appeal or proceeding should not be calendared because of bankruptcy or death of a party, inability of counsel to appear, or for some other reason, the parties or their counsel must immediately notify the court.
-Any attorney or party who, without good cause, fails to give such notice may be subject to the imposition of costs and/or sanctions.
+Any attorney or party who, without good cause, fails to give such notice may be subject to the imposition of costs and/or sanctions (22NYCRR 730.3[c]).

 An appellant may withdraw an unperfected appeal by sending a letter to the court, with a copy to all other parties, requesting that an order be issued to that effect.
 If the appeal or proceeding has been perfected, an appellant must either make a formal motion on notice for leave to withdraw it, or submit a stipulation signed by all parties consenting to the withdrawal.
-An appellant wishing to withdraw a perfected appeal should include in his or her submission to the court a statement as to when the event warranting withdrawal occurred and an explanation for any delay in informing the court thereof.
-The failure to immediately notify the court of such an event may result in the imposition of costs and/or sanctions (22 NYCRR 730.3[f]).
+An appellant wishing to withdraw a perfected appeal should include in their submission to the court a statement as to when the event warranting withdrawal occurred and an explanation for any delay in informing the court thereof.
+The failure to immediately notify the court of such an event may result in the imposition of costs and/or sanctions (22 NYCRR 730.3[c]).

 You must submit a letter informing the court of your address change and supply proof that all other parties involved in the appeal have been notified.
-You may also complete and file the court’s form, Notice of Address Change – Form 10.
+You may also complete and file the court’s form, Notice of Address Change – Form 23.

 Civil Appeals